How Judges Accept and Reject Plea Deals

 Can the Judge Reject the Deal After the Defendant Pleads Guilty?

-What Happens After the Judge Accepts the Plea Bargain?
+What Happens After a Judge Rejects a Plea Deal?

-If you want to know whether a judge might reject an actual or potential plea bargain, or if you simply want to understand plea-bargain procedure, talk to an experienced criminal defense lawyer.
+If you want to know whether a judge might reject an actual or potential plea bargain, or if you simply want to understand plea-bargain procedure, talk to your criminal defense lawyer or public defender.
 Do the same if you want to know what your options are.
 A knowledgeable lawyer will be able to fully explain the rules and customs—which differ from place to place—in the court in question.

 DEFEND YOUR RIGHTS